Create and edit a transcoding profile in Rich Media CMS

 The Flavors tab displays.

-9. Select the flavors (out of the available flavors on your account) to apply to the source media you upload.
+9. Select the flavors you want to apply to uploaded source media.

 Edit a transcoding profile

-1. Navigate to the desired profile and click the three dots menu at the end of the row.
+1. Navigate to the desired profile and click the three-dot menu at the end of the row.

 2. Select Edit.